maxvfischer/DIY-CNC-machine/README.md

 ![rails_main_frame_5](./images/build/frame/rails_main_frame_5.jpg)

 A bradawl and a hammer were then used to make indentations at the center of the holes.
-Cutting fluid were applied and a 2 mm drill was used to drill all the holes.
+Cutting fluid was applied and a 2 mm drill was used to drill all the holes.

 ![rails_main_frame_6](./images/build/frame/rails_main_frame_6.jpg)